Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 The rationale behind this is that higher scoring students are likely to be better graders.
 We divide by $n$ so that the weights are in the range $[0,1]$.

-Finally, we can define our version of the weighted borda count.
+Finally, we can define our version of the weighted Borda count.

 $$
 j \succ_{A'_{i}} k = \begin{cases}